 Experts with special knowledge would recite whakapapa (stories, genealogies).
 They listed the ancestors of humans, animals, trees and other things in the natural world.

-These storytellers would also explain things in nature, such as why the wood pigeon has colourful feathers.
+These storytellers would also explain things in nature, such as why the New Zealand pigeon has colourful feathers.
 In this way, they passed knowledge down the generations.

 Tangata whenua – people of the land

 Often when Māori identify themselves they talk of the mountains, lakes or rivers that are important to their tribe.
 The Ngāi Tūhoe people believe their ancestor was the mist that covers the Urewera mountains.